MysteryPancake/Houdini-Fun/README.md

 Force Y = -point(-1, 0, "accel", 1)
 Force Z = -point(-1, 0, "accel", 2)
 ```
-Make sure the Gravity Force is set to "Calculate Always", since the acceleration always changes.
+Make sure the force is "Set Always"!

 For stabilisation:
 1. Pick a face on the collider you want to stabilise.
 Blast everything except that face.